Tour gardens are pageant girls.

 Weeding is the laser hair removal of the garden world.
 You weed until your hands have tendinitis.
 You basically become an investor in Advil or Aleve, and your reward for all that weeding is a glass of wine after a long day.
 Those baby oak trees that from little acorns grow are very hard to get out of the ground.
 This year, I had thousands of them.
 I’ll go outside today and find thirty or forty more.

 There’s also a lot of fertilizing to plump up the garden plants.

 Daylilies like high nitrogen fertilizer so I use an organic one.
 I like Mills Magic Rose Mix myself.
 However, anything with alfalfa like HuMore or sewage sludge like Milorganite will work.
 For pageant contestants, the equivalent would be lifting weights to get those defined muscles.

 And, then, there’s the fluffling.
 Look at it like all the clothes and accessories a pageant contestant needs.
-In my case, I grow a cottage garden so my contestant needs loads of plants to fill in spaces where I ripped out nonperformers.
+In my case, I grow a cottage garden, so my contestant needs loads of plants to fill in spaces where I ripped out nonperformers.
 You must also buy them early enough that they grow in and look like part of the landscape.
-Since my Oklahoma garden is a hot one, that means pentas, salvias, lantana, echinaceas, etc. If you have roses, you want to deadhead them almost exactly one month prior to the event.
+Since my Oklahoma garden is hot, that means pentas, salvias, lantana, echinaceas, etc. If you have roses, you want to deadhead them almost one month before the event.
 Then, they will hopefully bloom for your guests.
 Getting a garden tour ready takes much more planning than one would think.

 It was a lesson well learned.
 Diversity is always key.
 Well, that, fake eyelashes and faux tans.